yoavTaieb/entro-task/README.md

 > **Warning**
 > You will need a Postgress database to run.
 > There is no auth in this App.
+> You will need a Slack App to connect to Slack.

 ## Features